EricArazo/PseudoLabeling/README.md

 * --epoch: Number of epochs of training
 * --M: Epochs where the learning rate is divided by 10
 * --label_noise: ratio of unlaebeled samples to be relabeled with a uniform distribution

+To run the experiments with CIFAR-10 and CIFAR-100 put the corresponding dataset in the folder ./CIFAR10/data or ./CIFAR100/data

 ### Accuracies